klepas/bruins-site/_technology/1994-05-07-Technology-and-Human-Existence-2.md

 permalink: /courses/:collection/:title/
 title: "The Technophile Richard Buckminster Fuller"
 date: 1994-05-07
+version: "06.05.1994"
-abstract: "This is the first of a set of twelve course notes written in 1993 and revised across 1994 and 1995 for _Technology and Human Existence_, a half-semester first year option on the philosophy of technology."
+abstract: "This is the second of a set of twelve course notes written in 1993 and revised across 1994 and 1995 for _Technology and Human Existence_, a half-semester first year option on the philosophy of technology."
 ---

 ## Richard Buckminster Fuller on Innovation, Agility and Restless Human Being